saliya-d3v/blog-api-doc/README.md

 # API Authentication

-Some endpoints may require authentication. for example, To create/delete/update a post, you need to register by your API client and obtain an access token.
+All endpoints except register & login, require authentication.
+For example, to get/create/update/delete a post, you need to register/login by your API client and obtain an access token.

-The endpoints that require authentication expect a bearer token sent in the `Authorization header`.
+The endpoints that require authentication expect a bearer token sent in the `Authorization` header.

 **Example**:

-`Authorization: Bearer YOUR TOKEN`
+`Authorization: Bearer YOUR_TOKEN`

 The request body needs to be in JSON format.